jpear1/portfolio/README.md

 This repo contains the Hugo project files and the build (`public/`) for my personal website.
+Requires Hugo 0.68.3